Whether Good Shepherd member or not, you’re welcome and invited to participate in any and all GSLC learning opportunities.

 Contact: Karen Madigan

-The Metro DC Synodical Women’s Organization holds an annual spring convention, each with a focus on societal issues and solutions.
+The Metro DC Synodical Women of the ELCA holds an annual spring convention, each with a focus on societal issues and solutions.
 Topics have included mental health and human trafficking.

 During the annual Thankoffering worship service in November, GSLC Circle 3 participants offer the funds they’ve collected through the year and encourage attendees to contribute as well.
-The donations are sent to the National Women of the ELCA to help fund outreach programs.
+The donations are sent to the national Women of the ELCA to help fund outreach programs.

-Circle 3 contact: Midge Aycock
+Circle 3 contact: Beth Hickey

 Women of the ELCA contact: Sue Cottrol